Ben-Kerman/immersive/doc/config.md

 anything before the `=` becomes the key, anything after it becomes the value.
 In particular, quotation marks do too, so the value in `key="value"` is `"value"` and not `value`.
 Any whitespace after the key is also stripped, but this is not the case for the value.
-So for the following entry is parsed as `key` and `   value   `: `  key  =   value   `.
+So the following entry is parsed as `key` and `   value   `: `  key  =   value   `.
 For example:

 ```